Defining sustainable packaging

 Summary

-Understanding what is sustainable packaging
+Understanding what sustainable packaging is

 Whilst sustainability can mean different things to different businesses, it is crucial to consider the bigger picture.